 Use floral wire to wrap in a crisscross pattern on each corner.
 Pull tight and twist.
 Add hot glue to each corner in between the sticks to make the branches more stable.

-For the tray sign, I sanded the center because it had grooves that were deep and I thought they might catch the chalk and mess up the lettering.
+For the tray sign, I sanded the center of it because it had grooves that were deep and I thought they might catch the chalk and mess up the lettering.
 Paint your tray with chalk paint and let it dry.
 Drill holes in both ends of the tray and add jute wire to attach tray!

 Stenciling Chalkboard Art with an Overhead Projector